eclipse-store/store/CONTRIBUTING.md

 ## Build

 To build EclipseStore you need
-- Java 11 or higher
+- Java 17
-- Maven 3.8.1 or higher
+- Maven 3.9 or higher

 ```
 mvn install